Guy-Meiri/FruitBasket/README.md

 Keeps a reference to a GameLogic instance and uses it to:
 1. initialize user input and start each game.
 2. Listen to a GameEnded event (by implementing the GameEndedListener interface) and display the results to the user.

+* side note - I've intentionally separated the UI (frontend) and the logic (backend) components of the program, which lets us replace the frontend of the system in the future without changing the backend code.

 #### GameLogic
 Creates the players (using the PlayerFactory mentioned below) and starts each player on a separate thread.